-Here are all the very best squash recipes for ways to use butternut, spaghetti, acorn, and delicata!
+Here are the best winter squash recipes starring butternut, spaghetti, acorn, & delicata!
 Easy, delicious, and certain to become favorites.

 Got squash?
 Winter squashes make for some of the tastiest fall and winter meals.
 Roast up butternut cubes and throw them into creamy risotto, or puree them into a zesty Thai curried soup.
 Scoop out spaghetti squash into long, luxurious noodles and serve it with marinara sauce or as pad Thai.
 Or slice delicata squash into half-moons and serve it as fries with dipping sauce.
 There are so many incredible ways to eat squash, you can eat off all of these until spring!
 Want to get cooking?